ARKopp/fabacademy2016/week1/index.md

 4. push to my private git repo
 5. run script to generate html
 6. preview website with [http://localhost:8000/](http://localhost:8000/)
-7. go to my fablabbcn2016/students/375 folder and push to gitlab
+7. go to my fablabbcn2016/students/375 folder first pull and then push to gitlab

-#Final Project
+## Final Project

-My idea of a [final project](final) is to build a post-it stick machine.
+My idea of a [final project](final) is to build a robotic post-it sticking machine.